dongdonggaui/iOSQuickDevelop/Summaries/CoreDataProgrammingGuideSummary.md

 > Fetched properties represent weak, one-way relationships.
 In the employees and departments domain, a fetched property of a department might be Recent Hires.
 Employees do not have an inverse to the Recent Hires relationship.

-适合做夸库、松耦合、短暂临时分组关系建模
+适合做跨库、松耦合、短暂临时分组关系建模

 > In general, fetched properties are best suited to modeling cross-store relationships, loosely coupled relationships, and similar transient groupings.

 与关系的不同之处

-> * Rather than being a direct relationship, a fetched property's value is calculated using a fetch request.
+> * Rather than being a direct relationship, a fetched property's value is **calculated** using a fetch request.
 (The fetch request typically uses a predicate to constrain the result.)
-> * A fetched property is represented by an array (NSArray), not a set (NSSet).
-The fetch request associated with the property can have a sort ordering, and thus the fetched property may be ordered.
+> * A fetched property is represented by an **array** (NSArray), not a set (NSSet).
+The fetch request associated with the property can have a sort ordering, and thus the fetched property may be **ordered**.
-> * A fetched property is evaluated lazily, and is subsequently cached.
+> * A fetched property is evaluated **lazily**, and is subsequently **cached**.

 ![](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreData/Art/Fetched_Property_2x.png)

-> In some respects you can think of a fetched property as being similar to a smart playlist, but with the important constraint that it is not dynamic.
-If objects in the destination entity are changed, you must reevaluate the fetched property to ensure it is up to date.
-You use refreshObject:mergeChanges: to manually refresh the properties—this causes the fetch request associated with this property to be executed again when the object fault is next fired.
+> In some respects you can think of a fetched property as being similar to a smart playlist, but with the important constraint that it is **not dynamic**.
+If objects in the destination entity are changed, you must **reevaluate** the fetched property to ensure it is up to date.
+You use `refreshObject:mergeChanges:` to manually refresh the properties—this causes the fetch request associated with this property to be executed again when the object fault is next fired.

+在 predicate 中用到的两个参数

+> You can use two special variables in the predicate of a fetched property, `$FETCH_SOURCE` and `$FETCHED_PROPERTY`.

+$FETCH_SOURCE

-You can use two special variables in the predicate of a fetched property, $FETCH_SOURCE and $FETCHED_PROPERTY.
-The source refers to the specific managed object that has this property, and you can create key paths that originate with that source, for example, university.name LIKE [c] $FETCH_SOURCE.searchTerm.
-The $FETCHED_PROPERTY is the entity's fetched property description.
+The source refers to the specific managed object that has this property, and you can create key paths that originate with that source, for example, `university.name LIKE [c] $FETCH_SOURCE.searchTerm`.

+$FETCHED_PROPERTY

+> The `$FETCHED_PROPERTY` is the entity's fetched property description.
 The property description has a userInfo dictionary that you can populate with whatever key-value pairs you want.
 You can therefore change some expressions within a fetched property's predicate or any object to which that object is related.

+这两个参数如何工作

-To understand how the variables work, consider a fetched property with a destination entity Author and a predicate of the form, (university.name LIKE [c] $FETCH_SOURCE.searchTerm) AND (favoriteColor LIKE [c] $FETCHED_PROPERTY.userInfo.color).
-If the source object had an attribute searchTerm equal to Cambridge, and the fetched property had a user info dictionary with a key color and value Green, then the resulting predicate would be (university.name LIKE [c] "Cambridge") AND (favoriteColor LIKE [c] "Green").
+> To understand how the variables work, consider a fetched property with a destination entity **Author** and a predicate of the form, **(university.name LIKE [c] $FETCH\_SOURCE.searchTerm) AND (favoriteColor LIKE [c] $FETCHED\_PROPERTY.userInfo.color)**.
+If the source object had an attribute searchTerm equal to Cambridge, and the fetched property had a user info dictionary with a key color and value Green, then the resulting predicate would be **(university.name LIKE [c] "Cambridge") AND (favoriteColor LIKE [c] "Green")**.
 The fetched property would match any Authors at Cambridge whose favorite color is green.
-If you changed the value of searchTerm in the source object to Durham, then the predicate would be (university.name LIKE [c] "Durham") AND (favoriteColor LIKE [c] "Green").
+If you changed the value of searchTerm in the source object to Durham, then the predicate would be **(university.name LIKE [c] "Durham") AND (favoriteColor LIKE [c] "Green")**.

+fetched properties 的限制

-The most significant constraint for fetched properties is that you cannot use substitutions to change the structure of the predicate — for example, you cannot change a LIKE predicate to a compound predicate, nor can you change the operator (in this example, LIKE [c]).
+> The most significant constraint for fetched properties is that you cannot use substitutions to change the structure of the predicate — for example, you cannot change a LIKE predicate to a compound predicate, nor can you change the operator (in this example, LIKE [c]).